Business Operating Model

 7.3.
 Personnel of other Navies of the Commonwealth are eligible to play for the Royal Navy when they are attached for duty to the Royal Navy for a period of at least six months, or in accordance with BR51, Vol 4 - Sport in the Royal Navy.

 7.4.
-A cap shall be awarded to each player who represents the senior Royal Navy XV against the Army, the Royal Air Force or the French Navy on the first occasion of his playing.
-With effect from Season 17/18, Caps for RNRU (W) representation are aligned as for the Senior Royal Navy XV; that is a cap shall be awarded to each RNRU (W) player who represents the RNRU (W) against the Army, the Royal Air Force or the French Navy on the first occasion of her playing*.
+A cap shall be awarded to each player who represents the Senior Men’s XV or the Senior Women’s XV against the Army, the Royal Air Force or the French Navy on the first occasion of the individual playing.
 The cap shall be of dark blue velvet trimmed with silver and having a naval crown and wreath on the front.

 8.1.
 A Budget will be set each year for each for both the RNRU and NRL that collectively is balanced.
 The management of this budget will reside with the Treasurer who can instigate immediate controls where bad management or potential overspends are in evidence.